29:1 Metal Gearmotor 20Dx41L mm (Short Output Shaft)

 These small brushed DC gearmotors can deliver a lot of power for their size.
-This version has a 29:1 metal gearbox with a 0.276"-long, 4 mm-diameter D-shaped output shaft.
+This version has a 6V brushed DC motor combined with a 29:1 metal spur gearbox.
+The gearmotor is cylindrical with a diameter of 20 mm, and the D-shaped output shaft is 4 mm in diameter and extends 10.7 mm from the face plate of the gearbox.

 |Description||Specs (8)||Pictures (4)||Resources (3)||FAQs (2)||On the blog (0)|